Villian79/codesignal/README.md

-# codefights
+## CODESIGNAL
-Solutions to code challenges from www.codefights.com
+Solutions to code challenges from www.codesignal.com